microbit-foundation/dev-docs/hardware/edgeconnector_ds.md

 that you can download to re-generate the markdown table version of the pinmap used on this page, from the .csv file.

+7. The pin marked 'ACCESSIBILITY' is used to enable/disable an on-board accessibility mode, and should not be used for anything else (even though it can be used as a GPIO for testing).
+Future versions of the official micro:bit editors may remove the ability to write to this pin.

 ## Uncoupling Default Functionality